-There is probably no collection of the right ascension of the large stars that has attained, or justly deserved, a higher reputation than the Pulkowa Catalogue.
+There is probably no collection of the right ascension of the large stars that has attained, or justly deserved, a higher reputa-tion than the Pulkowa Catalogue.
 The observations on which this catalogue is founded were made by Schweizer, Fuss, Linds hagen, and Wagner, at the Pulkowa observatory between 1842 and 1853.
 The observations were reduced by the several observers, thoroughly discussed by Wagner, and published in 1869.
 Only one observer was employed at any period.
-As these resulthave received high praise for their accuracy, and for their freedom from systematic errors, it may be of some interest to consider The objective of the transit instrument with which these observations were made, had a focal length of 8 feet and 6 inches and a diameter of 5'85 inches.
+As these resulthave received high praise for their accuracy, and for their freedom from systematic errors, it may be of some interest to consider briefly, and in a general way, the character of the data on which the results depend.

+The objective of the transit instrument with which these observations were made, had a focal length of 8 feet and 6 inches and a diameter of 5'85 inches.
 It was so constructed that the ocular and the objective could be interchanged.
 It was also reversible, and a part of the observations were made with the clamp east and the remainder with the clamp west.
-This construction permitted the observations to be made under four different sets of conditions, and for that reason the observed right ascensions of each star were arranged, for facility of discussion, in four separate groups.
+This construction permitted the observations to be made under four different sets of conditions, and for that reason the observed right ascensions of each star were arranged, for facility of discussion, in four separate groups

 An examination of the results in each group discloses some interesting facts that are worth considering somewhat in detail.
 The whole number of stars in the catalogue that are reckoned as standard stars, and are south of 70° north declination, is 365.
 Of this number 70 per cent. have a range, in the individual results, in at least one of the four groups, of two-tenths, or more, of a second of time.
-This range is between 0'20 and 0'29 for 142 stars; between 0'30 and 0'39 for 92 stars; between 0'40 and 0'49 for 15 stars; and 0'50 or more for six stars.
-The mean range for the 255 stars is 0'297.
-In general, the accordance between the individual results is quite good, but the discordance just mentioned sometimes occurs more than once in the collected observations of the same star, and these doubful data have been used in deducing the standard places given in the catalogue.
-It is not necessary to look for minor discrepancies, for enough of appreciable magnitude have been cited already to warrant the conclusion that better observing can and ought to be done with modern instruments, and that the needs of astronomical science to-day demand a more comprehensive, and a more accurate, standard catalogue of right ascensions.
+This range is between 0.20 and 0.29 for 142 stars; between 0 30 and 0 39 for 92 stars; between 0 40 and 0 49 for 15 stars; and 0 50 or more for six stars.
+The mean range for the 255 stars is 0 297.
+In general, the accordance between the individual results is quite good, but the discordance just mentioned sometimes occurs more than once in the collected observations of the same star, and these doubtful data have been used in deducing the standard places given in the catalogue. is not necessary to look for minor discrepancies, for enough of appreciable magnitude have been cited already to warrant the conclusion that better observing can and ought to be done with modern instruments, and that the needs of astronomical science to-day demand a more comprehensive, and a more accurate, standard catalogue of right ascensions.

 These remarks must not be interpreted as unfavourable criticism of the Pulkowa Catalogue, by far the best work of its period, but they are made simply to call attention to the fact that the present state of stellar astronomy and the direction which the investigations of the immediate future are likely to take, plainly require the most accurate fundamental catalogue of the standard stars that modern instruments and appliances, modern methods and the most skilful observers can produce.
-All of these conditions are essential, and they must be carefully co-ordinated to obtain the desired results.
+All of these conand the most skilful observers can produce. ditions are essential, and they must be carefully co-ordinated to obtain the desired results.